Teaching Children About the Importance of Giving Back

 Even for the littlest learners, choosing a school that teaches in a way your student understands and embraces is a critical building block in creating a passionate, engaged student.
 Below, school leaders at Primrose Schools, Springmont, Arbor Montessori and High Meadows explain their schools’ unique instruction styles and share the most important questions to ask when determining whether a new school is the right fit.

 If you are seeking a specialized teaching method, such as Montessori, make sure you consider this when narrowing down your search.
-Both Springmont, located just inside of the I-285 perimeter in Sandy Springs, and Arbor Montessori, which offers two locations in Decatur, follow the Montessori method of instruction.
+Springmont, located just inside of the I-285 perimeter in Sandy Springs, follows the Montessori method of instruction.

 Established by Maria Montessori over 110 years ago, the curriculum is child-centered with a foundation of self-directed activity, hands-on learning and collaboration.
 “The Montessori approach views the child as one who is eager to learn and capable of thoughtful, independent work in a supportive environment,” said Stephanie McCaa, Arbor Montessori’s communications director.
 Serving students age 18 months to 14 years old, the school’s multi-age classrooms allow students to work with others who are older and younger than themselves.
 The older students serve as role models and tutors for the younger students, and in the process they gain confidence in their own abilities and self-esteem regarding their skill level and expertise.